-As explained in the Salaries and Expenses chapter, Department of Justice prosecution activity as well as the enactment and implementation of the First Step Act (FSA) have had a significant impact on the workload of the probation and pretrial services program.
+As explained in the courts' Salaries and Expenses chapter, Department of Justice prosecution activity as well as the enactment and implementation of the First Step Act (FSA) have had a significant impact on the workload of the probation and pretrial services program.
 Leading up to the pandemic, workload throughout the probation and pretrial services system was increasing due to the government's prosecutorial practices and the early release of inmates as a result of the FSA.
-Workload declined during the peak of the pandemic; however, workload has been climbing since March 2021 and is expected to return to near pre-pandemic levels in 2023.
+Workload declined during the peak of the pandemic; however, it is expected to rise in 2024 as a result of the recent adoption of the U.S. Sentencing Commission (Commission) amendments to the compassionate release policy statement and criminal history guidelines, both of which took effect on November 1, 2023.